qiushiyan/old-website/content/post/2022-02-20-pattern-matching-in-python3-10/index.en.md

 ## Introduction

 [Structural Pattern Matching](https://www.python.org/dev/peps/pep-0634/) is a new feature introduced in python [3.10](https://docs.python.org/3/whatsnew/3.10.html), and perhaps the most intriguing one.
-It takes as input a object to inspect (following `match`), and multiple patterns to match (following one or more `case`).
+It takes as input an object to inspect (following `match`), and multiple patterns to match against (following one or more `case`).
 If there is a match, a pattern-specific code block runs.
 The basic syntax is